 Galston VIEW Club

 Galston VIEW Club, a part of The Smith Family, meet the fourth Wednesday of every month, at the Dural Country Club.
+This month the Galston VIEW Club will celebrate its 26th birthday with a gala luncheon.
+The colour theme for the lunch is green and gold.
+Vocalist Lisa Budin will entertain with great music.
 Visitors welcome!
 Bookings and enquiries call Vivian on 9894 1189

 Free Spirit Markets